Home Gym Vs. Gym Membership

 So, right off the bat, the home gym takes the lead with a huge benefit: cost-efficiency.

-According to our cost analysis, the upfront investment in a home gym is quickly recovered, and over 8 years a home gym will save you thousands or tens of thousands of dollars, especially if that money is wisely invested.
+According to our cost analysis, the upfront investment in a home gym is quickly recovered within months, and over 8 years a home gym will save you thousands or tens of thousands of dollars, especially if that money is wisely invested.

 However, it’s important to note that we’re all unique, with varying fitness needs and wants.
-So, in this section, we’ll highlight the top four benefits of the home gym versus a gym membership.
+So, in this section, we’ll highlight the top four benefits of the home gym versus a gym membership that have nothing to do with money.

-Additionally, after reviewing the benefits, we’ll review the great downfall of both the home gym and the gym.
+Additionally, after reviewing the benefits, we’ll review the great downfalls of both the home gym and the gym.

 Top Benefits of The Home Gym: